-ABSA Corporate and Investment bank has been appointed under the terms of a Management Agreement as agent for Nqaba to advise Nqaba in relation to the management of the Programme.
+ABSA Corporate and Investment bank has been appointed under Management Agreement as agent for Nqaba to advise Nqaba in relation to the management of the Programme.
 A management fee is charged and accordingly becomes due in respect of each interest period only to the extent that, on any interest payment date, cash is available for the payment of such fee in accordance with the Priority of Payments.
-In the event that insufficient cash is available for payment of all or part of any management fee, EFC incurs no obligation to pay that portion of the management fee in respect of which no cash is available.

-Related party balances 2015 R '000 2014 R '000
+Related party balances 2016 2015

+R '000 R '000

-Payables and amounts owed to related parties K 000 K 000
+Payables and amounts owed to related parties

 First loss credit enhancement loan 290,000 290,000

-Interest payable on first loss credit enhancement loan 3,269 3,060
+Interest payable on first loss credit enhancement loan 3,720 3,269

-Servicing fees 299 291
+Servicing fees 315 299

-293,568 293,351
+294,035 293,568

 Transactions

 Purchases of goods and services

-Servicing fees 3,272 3,284
+Servicing fees 3,281 3,272

 Finance cost

-Eskom Finance Company SOC Limited 31,798 29,566
+Eskom Finance Company SOC Limited 32,999 31,798